-Social Health Services for Older People by Sahaja Dharma Sejahtera Foundation
+Community Services for Older People by Sahaja Bali Foundation

 Intergenerational Action and Synergy

-This social service activity by the Sahaja Foundation was enthusiastically welcomed by local residents.
-A total of approximately 70 older people and pre-older people attended for free examinations at the Angligan Banjar Hall.
-Visits to homes of older people were also carried out for those who could not attend the Banjar hall due to mobility limitations such as difficulty walking or being unable to get out of bed.
+This social service initiative by the Sahaja Bali Foundation was enthusiastically welcomed by local residents.
+Approximately 70 older people and pre-older people attended the event for free health examinations at the Banjar Angligan Hall.
+Home visits were also conducted for those who could not attend the venue due to mobility limitations, such as difficulty walking or being bedridden.

-The student, Angga Trisna Putra, also expressed his feelings of emotion and enthusiasm for taking part in caring for older people.
-“It’s touching to see the enthusiasm and joy that still radiates from the older people, even though age has limited them physically.
-Our presence as the younger generation at this event not only provides material assistance but also strengthens the sense of togetherness and warmth in the community.
-The message we want to convey to the older people is that they still have value and play an important role in society, and that they are not alone in their life journey.
+“It’s touching to witness the spirit and joy that still shine from the older people, even though aging has brought physical limitations.
+Our presence as the younger generation not only provides health services but also brings warmth and a sense of togetherness to the community.
+The message we want to convey is that older people still have great value and play an important role in society.
+They are not alone in their life journey.”

 About the Author